regulapati-n/Springboot_webapp/README.md

 # webservice
 ## project info
-Basic spring-boot CRUD API with maven setup.
+A spring-boot CRUD API with maven setup.
 Added Basic auth settings to the project.
 ## steps to run this project
 1. git clone git@github.com:regulapati-n/webapp.git
 2. Install maven in your system and java 17 openjdk and Mysql